sandialabs/coek/doc/api.rst

         auto E = expression("E", 10);

-    would refer to an array of named expressions, and

-        auto E = expression("E").value(10);

-    would refer to an array of named expressions with value 10.
+    would refer to an array of named expressions.

 .. question::